dogweather/forkful/content/en/google-apps-script/dates-and-times/getting-the-current-date.md

 ---
 date: 2024-02-01 21:12:06.188042-07:00
-description: "Getting the current date in Google Apps Script is about fetching the\
+description: "How to: Google Apps Script, which is based on JavaScript, offers straightforward\
-  \ live date and time, a common task for automating tasks, logging, and timestamping\
-  \ in\u2026"
+  \ methods to get the current date.
+You can use the `new Date()` constructor\u2026"
 lastmod: '2024-03-13T22:44:59.679287-06:00'
 model: gpt-4-0125-preview
-summary: Getting the current date in Google Apps Script is about fetching the live date and time, a common task for automating tasks, logging, and timestamping in apps tied to Google's ecosystem.
+summary: Google Apps Script, which is based on JavaScript, offers straightforward methods to get the current date.
 title: Getting the current date
 weight: 29
 ---